-National security
+200 National security

-National security implies a set of judgments about how the political community can protect itself from potential harm.
+National security implies a set of judgments about the ways in which the political community can protect itself from potential harm.
 In security initiation, such a characterization justifies referral.
-Yet, it is also often assumed that national security is interpreted as a particularpractice and mechanism of security.
-It has become commonplace when referring to the "traditional" paradigm of national security, as if the state is unable to adapt to very drastic changes (Sussex et al., 2017).
+Yet, it is also often assumed that national security is interpreted as a particular concept, practice, and typemechanism of security.
+It has become commonplace, when referring to the "traditional" paradigm of national security, as if the state is unable to adapt to very drastic changes (Sussex et al., 2017).

-Unifying national security is a common viewpoint, from which all participants in security activities change that aim to contribute to one common proposition (Clarke et al., 2022).
-Although security policymakers now display different approaches, the agenda tends to be harmonized through conventional rubrics in the pillars of national interest.
-Without worrying about intellectual demarcation, which is partly understood with academic thinking to study the problem of national security developments.
-Today, national security observations have grown rapidly to refer to threats to welfare and survival.
-Intelligence analysis is elaborated on general illustrations and basics of the focal point of problem-solving in science-based intelligence.
+Unifying national security is a common perspective viewpoint, from which all 208 participation in security activities changes that aim to contribute to one common proposition 209 (Clarke et al., 2022).
+Although security policymakers now display different approaches, the 210 211 agenda tends to be harmonized through conventional rubrics in the pillars of national interest.
+212 Without worrying about intellectual demarcation, which is partly understood with academic 213 thinking to study the problem of national security developments.
+Today, national security 214 observations have grown rapidly to refer to threats to welfare and survival.
+Intelligence analysis is elaborated on general illustrations and basics of the focal point of problem-solving 215 216 in science-based intelligence.

-White (2018) explains that domestic security is a profession, field, and practice that has emerged recently in an established proportion of national security.
+White (2018) explains that domestic security is a profession, field and practice that has emerged recently in an established proportion of national security.
 To guide national security, a set of basic principles and theory development are linked to an exclusive consensus.
-From a different perspective, O'Sullivan & Ramsay (2015) combine the issue of "homeland security" with resource competition, climate change, environmental security, and conflict.
-Risk management to national security is closely linked to assisting security strategies and responding to nature, such as the Asia Pacific which is heating up (Armawi & Wijatmoko, 2022).
+From a different perspective, O'Sullivan & Ramsay (2015) combine the issue of "homeland security" with resource competition, climate change, environmental security, and explanation of the method of analysis of objectives is presented in the introduction -> last paragraph -> p.
+4.